-Unlikely as it may seem Antarctica is the best place on earth from which to study space, whether looking up through clear, calm, dry and empty winter skies, to making a giant neutrino detector or for finding meteorites that the ice gathers together and then highlights as dark against white.
+Unlikely as it may seem Antarctica is the best place on earth from which to study space, whether looking up through clear, calm, dry and empty winter skies, to making a giant neutrino detector in the ice or finding meteorites that the ice gathers together.

 Space Science in Antarctica

 As well as being a great place for space observatories, conditions in Antarctica are the closest place on earth to the surface of Mars, and to the icy moons of Jupiter and Saturn.
 So it is used for testing equipment and getting an idea of what the conditions might be like there including the chances of finding life.

 The dry, cold and stable air above the great Antarctic ice domes in the winter time give the best conditions on earth for observing space, a combination of the darkest skies and the most transparent atmosphere conspire to make it almost as good as being in earth orbit at a fraction of the cost and with the relatively easy ability to change or service the equipment being used.